tmzh/tmzh.github.io/content/post/2018-03-22-introduction-to-openstack-networking.md

   +-----------------------------+-----------------------------------------------------------------+
 ```

-Before we move on to next section, tet us check the server instances we have created so far.
+Before we move on to next section, let us check the server instances we have created so far.

 ```
   stack@openstack-instance-2:~/devstack$ openstack server list -f yaml